 A Christian international relief and development organization responding to human suffering and graduating communities from extreme poverty.

-Food for the Hungry seeks to end ALL forms of human poverty by going to the hard places and walking with the world’s most vulnerable people.
+Food for the Hungry (FH) seeks to end ALL forms of human poverty by going to the hard places and walking with the world’s most vulnerable people.
 We’ve been serving through purposeful relief and development for over four decades.
-In 1971, Dr. Larry Ward founded Food for the Hungry (FH) based on a simple premise, if children died one at a time, he could help them one at a time.
+In 1971, Dr. Larry Ward founded FH based on the simple premise that if children died one at a time, he could help them one at a time.
 Thus began his lifelong mission to serve the world’s most vulnerable people in the hard places.

-Our main areas of focus are agriculture, health, education, livelihoods and spiritual development.
-When unexpected disaster strikes, people living in extreme poverty are often the ones who suffer most.
+Our main areas of focus are agriculture, health, education, livelihoods, resilience-building and spiritual development.
+When disaster strikes, people living in extreme poverty are the ones who suffer most.
 They’re faced with unimaginable hardships, are left without the resources they need to rebuild their communities, and often struggle for basic needs such as food and water.

 We believe it is our duty to be diligent stewards of all funds and gifts we receive.
 We’re also transparent with our finances.
-FH is a charter member of Evangelical Council for Financial Accountability, following its strict accounting standards.
+Food for the Hungry (FH) is a charter member of the Evangelical Council for Financial Accountability, following its strict accounting standards.
 Intelligent Philanthropy recognized FH for financial transparency.

 For more information or to view annual reports, please visit https://www.fh.org/about/financial/.